LucasLixo/Web-Video-Player/README.md

         <source src="video.mp4" type="video/mp4">
     </video>

-- In the above example, the aspect ratio is set to 16:9, and both the controls and autoplay options are enabled.
+- In the above example, the `aspect-ratio` is set to 16:9, and both the controls and autoplay options are enabled.

 - Being:

     | Aspect    | Size (Pixels)   | Quality       |